Sahana-Pixel/learnloop/frontend/README.md

 Once you've added files, commit and push:

+⚠️ Important Push Tip
+Always push from the main project folder, not just from backend/ or frontend/.

+cd learnloop
 git add .
-git commit -m "Started backend setup" git push
+git commit -m "Your commit message" git push

 🔄 Daily Workflow for Both Developers
 Before pushing your code every time, run this to avoid conflicts:

-bash
 git pull origin main
 ✅ This fetches the latest changes from GitHub so you don’t overwrite your teammate’s work.

-⚠️ Important Push Tip
-Always push from the main project folder, not just from backend/ or frontend/.

-bash
-cd learnloop
-git add .
-git commit -m "Your commit message" git push